 '''

 Coq < simple induction n; simpl; auto.

-Proof completed.
+No more subgoals.

 Coq < Qed.

-simple induction n; simpl in |- ; auto.
+simple induction n; simpl; auto.

 plus_n_S is defined

-Coq < Hint Resolve plus_n_S .
+Coq < Hint Resolve plus_n_S.

 '''

 Let us end this exercise with the commutativity of plus:

 Here we have a choice on doing an induction on n or on m, the situation being symmetric.
 For instance: